0xReki/0xreki.github.io/_posts/2021/2021-06-10-a-look-at-doman-mahjong-in-final-fantasy-xiv-online.md

 long: true
 seo_meta_fix: 1

+excerpt: |
+  Since January 2019, Doman Mahjong is a one of the Games you can play in the Gold Saucer in Final Fantasy XIV.
+  That's more than 2 years now!
+  From what I have seen, at least is the West, it had a very rocky path to being an accepted addition to the game.
 ---
 Since January 2019, Doman Mahjong is a one of the Games you can play in the Gold Saucer in Final Fantasy XIV.[^patch-4-5] That's more than 2 years now!